The garden facade of the house from an early 20th century postcard

 The Entrance Hall

-Earlier Houses: There was probably an earlier house on the site of the current house.
+Earlier Houses: There was very likely an earlier house on the site of the current house.

 Built / Designed For: Thomas Worsley VI